harikrishnamohann/uni-void/README.md

 ## 🔧 Build Instructions

 ### Requirements
-The following packages are needed to compile our game.
+The following packages are needed to compile the game.
 Ensure that they exist before Compiling.

-- `gcc` compiler
+- `clang` or `gcc` compiler
 - `ncurses` development library
-- `make` build system for compiling all files (optional)
+- `make` for compiling all files (optional)

 ### Compile